python/cpython/Doc/library/functions.rst

 .. function:: eval(expression[, globals[, locals]])

    The arguments are a string or a compiled code object, optionally along with globals and locals.
-If provided; globals must be a dictionary, locals can be any mapping object.
+If provided, globals must be a dictionary and locals can be any mapping object.

    The *expression* argument is parsed and evaluated as a Python expression